 Peter spent thirty years in Education administration around the country.
 Since his retirement he has chaired various voluntary organisations; Barnet Age Concern, Friern Barnet Voluntary Care for the Elderly, Victim Support and currently is Chairman of Barnet Seniors' Association.

-Nick is a Business Analyst working within the mortgage industry.
-He is an amateur photographer and manages our social media and advertising materials
+Nick is an IT Analyst working within the technology industry.
+He is an amateur photographer and manages our social media and advertising materials.

 |Dr. Angela Parker||

 Dr Parker qualified from University College and Hospital Medical School before specialising in General Practice and spending 34 years as a family doctor in North Finchley.
 She retired in 2015 and has been a volunteer with DCUK since 2016.

 I was born in the East End of London, I worked from 15 as a Secretary.
 I went on to become PA Secretary to MD in a top Fashion House where I also helped run their sales Showroom/Catwalk and then started off and ran a new, successful Fashion business.
 I then worked as a temporary PA/Secretary for top executives and Celebrities (including The Beatles) through an exclusive agency.
 I went on to own my own Antiques Shop for over 20 years.
 I have two married daughters and I am the proud grandmother of 15 year old twin grandsons and a 9 year old granddaughter.

 |Proud to be sponsored by Saracens|